CSYE6225-SravantiKanchi/tf-gcp-infra/readme.md

 create a terraform.tfvars file, and configure the variables with the required setup

-So, here we are creating a VPC with two subnets one is for database and other for webapplication, and we have created a custom route spcific to webapplication so that it can send the out bound traffic to internet and for inbound we have added a firewall rule at application port.
 ```bash
 project_id = "test-project"
 region     = "required region"